 For much of Doumani’s tenure, Aaron Pott, himself a consultant of note, made Quixote’s wines.
 Both Pott and Melka are known for attention to viticultural detail, so these vines, most planted in 2002 and farmed organically, have been well tended their entire lives.
 Although only 27 acres, Quixote’s vineyard contains four distinct soil types that, says estate winemaker B.R.
 Smith, add complexity to the wines, which age nearly two years in French oak barrels and an additional year in bottle.
 Smooth and drinkable upon release, they can be held for two decades or more.

-Hundertwasser, and Doumani, who commissioned the architect’s design and still lives nearby, were larger-than-life characters, so hosts at tastings here have no shortage of anecdotes to draw upon.
-The leisurely tastings conclude in one of two light-filled spaces.
+Hundertwasser, and Doumani, who commissioned the architect’s design, were larger-than-life characters, so hosts at tastings here have no shortage of anecdotes to draw upon.
+The leisurely tastings conclude either outdoors or in one of two light-filled spaces.
 The combination of aesthetic delights and natural beauty—an oval room in the back faces the palisades, and the circular one under the dome has views across the Napa Valley to Mount Veeder—perfectly complements the refined wines Melka composes for this unique hideaway.

 Owner: Quixote, Inc.

 Location: 7 miles north of downtown Napa.

 Appellation: Stags Leap District.

 Tastings: $60 for Estate Tasting of 5 wines with cheese plate.
 Check with website for updated offerings.

 The Wines: Cabernet Sauvignon, Malbec, Petite Sirah, Rosé of Petite Sirah.